RachelNastelin/SpaceBattle/README.md

-Project Proposal
+#Project Proposal

+##1.
-1. The problem: we want to play a spaceship battle game where we can shoot cannonballs at another player and avoid stars with gravitational pulls.
+The problem: we want to play a spaceship battle game where we can shoot cannonballs at another player and avoid stars with gravitational pulls.
 There isn’t a game like that, so we want to make one.

+##2.
-2. We’re going to use concurrency to quickly and efficiently update the positions of the spaceships and cannonballs.
+We’re going to use concurrency to quickly and efficiently update the positions of the spaceships and cannonballs.
 Instead of using pthread and locks, we’re going to use kernel calls to run the threads for the GPU.
 We will use pthread and locks for other tasks.
 We plan to make about 6 threads, with more threads once more than 1 player is playing:
  - 1 main thread to start the game